Don't Be Ignorant of ISO/IEC 29147Guidelines for the vulnerability disclosure processes

 ISO chiefly directs this standard to vendors.
 Those who may get vulnerability reports and publish advisories on their verification and remediation, for which they are responsible.
 Following ISO terms, the reporter (most often the finder) is the person or team that gives information on a potential issue to the vendor or coordinator.
 On the other hand, the latter acts as an intermediary if communication and negotiation between stakeholders require it.
 It is apt to note that, apart from users, coordinators and even vendors can act as reporters.

 The procedures of receiving reports and distributing remediation advisories are only two parts of a broader process.
-Some of the other steps involve different International Standards, e.g., the ISO/IEC 30111 for vulnerability handling methods, which we may talk about at another time.
+Some of the other steps involve different International Standards, e.g., the ISO/IEC 30111 for vulnerability handling methods, which I talk about in another blog post.
 In broad terms, we could describe that process as follows: First, a reporter contacts a vendor about a potential vulnerability.
 Then, the vendor verifies the issue and, if dealing with a genuine exposure, develops and implements remediation.
 In the end, the vendor publishes a related advisory to all stakeholders.

 However, as the main focus of this post, let us mention some tips from ISO.
 These can serve as valuable support for those firms that want to set up or enhance their vulnerability disclosure policies and methods.

-It is ideal for a company to keep its IT systems under assessment
+potential reporters.
+It is ideal for a company to keep its IT systems

-reporters should try to send sensitive vulnerability information
+not already public, reporters should try to send sensitive vulnerability

 It is clear that vendors can adhere to existing vulnerability disclosure policies.
 But they can also create requirements that apply to their staff, affiliates and outsiders.
 Among their particular policies, vendors should make public their intentions, expectations and responsibilities in relation to stakeholders.
 All this in an accurate and simple way that facilitates communication.
 Policies should contain information on preferred contact mechanisms and their security technology for confidentiality.
 They should also include details on the required content for every report, among other things.